Goodbye Golden Arches: rebranded McDonald's to reopen in Russia

 HEADWINDS

-Govor has said he plans to expand the new brand, which has yet to be named, to 1,000 locations across the country and reopen all the chain's restaurants within two months.
+Govor has said he plans to expand the new brand to 1,000 locations across the country and reopen all the chain's restaurants within two months.
 But there may be some headwinds.

 It takes decades to build a brand, said Peter Gabrielsson, Professor of International Marketing at Finland's University of Vaasa, and the new launch is crucial for the brand's future success.